Zahi Hawass: Appearances

 Hawass has appeared on television specials on channels such as the National Geographic Channel, the History Channel and the Discovery Channel.
-Hawass has also appeared in several episodes of the U.S. television show Digging for the Truth, discussing mummies, the pyramids, Tutankhamun, Cleopatra, and Ramesses II.
+Hawass has also appeared in several episodes of the U.S. television show Digging for the Truth, discussing mummies, the pyramids, Tutankhamun, Cleopatra and Ramesses II.
 He also appeared on Unsolved Mysteries during a segment on the curse of Tutankhamun's tomb.
 In 2010, Hawass appeared on a reality-based television show on The History Channel called Chasing Mummies.

 Hawass also worked alongside Egyptologist Otto Schaden during the opening of Tomb KV63 in February 2006 – the first intact tomb to be found in the Valley of the Kings since 1922.

-In June 2007 Hawass announced that he and a team of experts may have identified the mummy of Hatshepsut, in KV60, a small tomb in the Valley of the Kings.
+In June 2007, Hawass announced that he and a team of experts may have identified the mummy of Hatshepsut, in KV60, a small tomb in the Valley of the Kings.
 The opening of the sealed tomb was described in 2006 as "one of the most important events in the Valley of the Kings for almost a hundred years."

-Hawass was interviewed about his work by Keith Floyd as part of his television series "Floyd around the Med" in the episode "Cairo, Egypt and Aswan to Luxor" (2000).
+Hawass was interviewed about his work by Keith Floyd as part of his television series Floyd around the Med in the episode "Cairo, Egypt and Aswan to Luxor" (2000).

-Hawass hosted and played further creative roles in the documentary Egypt's Ten Greatest Discoveries.
+Hawass was the host of the documentary Egypt's Ten Greatest Discoveries.

+Guest on The Joe Rogan Experience podcast

+In May 2025, Hawass appeared as a guest on episode #2321 of The Joe Rogan Experience podcast.
+The host, Joe Rogan, repeatedly encountered resistance from Hawass throughout the discussion.
+When asking to see pictures, from online or third-party sources, to verify various claims made by Hawass, 'It's in my book!' was a response used repeatedly—without further explanation.
+In a comment made after the podcast interview, Rogan said of the discussion that: "This was the toughest podcast I've ever made it through.
+To everyone that was able to finish it, you deserve a pat on the back."